In my previous post (Autopilot FAQs), I tried to clarify the general misconceptions and give a clear overview of Windows Autopilot.

 Enable Auto-Enrollment?

-The profile is assigned, and the last thing that is needed to be done is to enable Auto-enrollment.
+The profile is assigned, and the last thing that needs to be done is to enable Auto-enrollment.

 Windows Autopilot Architecture Schema

 This completes the Admin-End configuration phase of Windows Autopilot.
-If you have read this, you will be able to summarize the entire flow schematically, as shown below.
+If you have read this, you can summarize the entire flow schematically, as shown below.

 In my next post, I will continue discussing Windows Autopilot with respect to the device end implementation.
-Read something new every day, and learn something new every day!
+Read and learn something new every day!

 Resources